tmatthewj/100-days-of-code/log.md

 *Today’s Progress*: Continued with blog project.
 Covered the landing page creation, splitting of posts into different components and adding static assets like an background image for the blog landing page.

+*Day 30: September 8, 2018*

+*Today’s Progress*: Continued with blog project.
+Worked on the post page and settling up the admin page with basic create new post flow.
+Some of the components where provided in the tutorial.
+But spent some time looking at their make-up and setup.
+Overall the project is getting pretty exciting.
+Looking forward to make progress every day.